-Well, we showed you a cemetery and some rocks at the Harmony Society’s first home in Harmony, PA.
-So how about a few photos from a field trip to their last home, Old Economy Village in Ambridge, PA?
+We showed you a cemetery and some rocks at the Harmony Society’s first home in Harmony, PA.
+So how about a few photos from their final home, Old Economy Village in Ambridge, PA?

 I am starting to think the Pennsylvania Historical and Museum Commission doesn’t understand the idea of “informative signage.”
 Between this and the Harmonist Cemetery marker they’re batting 0-for-2.

 This is the actual hat John S. Duss wore when conducting the Duss Concert Band.
-It is insane and I love it and I want one of my very own.
+It is insane and I both hate it and love it.
+I want one of my very own.

 Some more exhibits from the museum.